 Both the G1X Mark III and the RX10 IV are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX10 IV replaced the earlier Sony RX10 III, while the G1X Mark III followed on from the Canon G1 X Mark II.

 So how do things add up?
-Is there a clear favorite between the Canon G1 X Mark III and the Canon G1 X Mark III?
+Is the Canon G1 X Mark III better than the Sony RX10 IV or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G1 X Mark III:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - More compact: Is smaller (115x78mm vs 133x94mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 696g or 64 percent) and hence easier to carry around.